-The theory behind cranial osteopathy involves simple anatomy: the entire skeletal structure (with surrounding membranes and muscles) an inherent contains rhvthmic movement, not unlike the waves in the ocean.
+The theory behind cranial osteopathy involves simple anatomy: the entire skeletal structure (with surrounding membranes and muscles) contains an inherent rhythmic movement, not unlike the waves in the ocean.
 When this movement is restricted, it can have adverse ramifications for overall health.
-This philosophy was written off as "quackery" in the 1950s but later through technological validated advances in medicine.
+This philosophy was written off as "quackery" in the 1950s but later validated through technological advances in medicine.